 The monument to the 82nd Illinois Volunteer Infantry Regiment is north of Gettysburg on Howard Avenue just west of Carlisle Road.
-(39.84283° N, 77.23235° W; Google map; Tour map: Howard Avenue West) It was erected in 1891 by the State of Illinois.
+(Howard Avenue West tour map) The State of Illinois erected and dedicated the monument in 1891.

-The 82nd Illinois was commanded at the Battle of Gettysburg by Lieutenant Colonel Edward Salomon, a Chicago lawyer.
-It brought 347 men to the battle, of whom 4 were killed, 19 wounded, and 89 missing.
+Lieutenant Colonel Edward Salomon commanded the 82nd Illinois Infantry at the Battle of Gettysburg.
+He was a lawyer from Chicago.
+The regiment brought 347 men to the battle, of whom 4 were killed, 19 were wounded, and 89 were reported missing.

-Captain Emil Frey of Company H was captured at Gettysburg.
-He went on to become the first Swiss Ambassador to the United States and President of the Swiss Confederation.
+Captain Emil Frey of Company H was captured during the first day’s fighting at Gettysburg.
+He survived his imprisonment and was released.
+Frey went on to become the first Swiss Ambassador to the United States, and became President of the Swiss Confederation.